priyamborkakoty/SentimentAnalysis/README.md

-# SentimentClassifier
+# SentimentAnalysis
-Sentiment Classifier for a Twitter database in the form of a CSV file with the help of Python
+Sentiment analysis for a Twitter database in the form of a CSV file with the help of Python